MicroEJ/docs/ApplicationDeveloperGuide/runtime.rst

 The Core Engine includes a state-of-the-art memory management system, the Garbage Collector (GC).
-It manages a bounded piece of RAM memory, devoted to the Java world.
+It manages a bounded piece of RAM memory, devoted to the Managed world.
 The GC automatically frees dead Java objects, and defragments the memory in order to optimize RAM usage.
 This is done transparently while the Application keep running.